plan-d-io/P1-LoRa-receiver/README.md

 ## Features
 - Transmit P1 meter telegrams in (near) real-time from locations outside WiFi range
-- Auto-negotiation of LoRa RF channel parameters between transmitter and receiver to achieve optimal data throughput
+- Auto-negotiation of LoRa RF channel parameters ("LoRa handshake") between transmitter and receiver to achieve optimal data throughput
 - Auto-tune of LoRa RF channel parameters during operation to ensure optimal throughput even if RF environment changes
 - AES256 encryption of meter data over LoRa
 - MQTT client on receiver side
 - Home Assistant integration

 ## Use case
 Most devices enabling real-time access to P1 meter data (“_dongles_”) use WiFi.
 Flats and condos, however, often have their utility meters beyond Wi-Fi access, e.g. in a basement or another shared space.
 This repo contains code to use LoRa to connect P1 utility meters to a base station connected to your home WiFi network.
-LoRa is a radio protocol designed to carry small amounts of data over long distances and/or challenging environments like multiple floors.
-So it’s like the very long cat, except that there is no cat.
+LoRa is a radio protocol designed to carry small amounts of data over long distances and/or challenging environments like multiple floors. _So it’s like the very long cat, except that there is no cat._

 Why roll your own base station, in stead of relying on a LoRaWAN, NB-IoT or other public networks?
-- Cost: no monthly charges whatsoever
+- Cost: no monthly charges whatsoever.
 - Update rate: most public networks limit airtime to 0.1%, meaning you can get, at most, one update every 15 min (if you are lucky and have an expensive data plan).
 This firmware gives you updates every ~30s to 6m.
 - Privacy: your meter data does not travel any third party network, nor is it processed by anyone else but yourself or the provider of your own choosing.